PdxCodeGuild/Programming102/labs/lab4.md

 >>> 'dormitory' and 'dirtyroom' are anagrams
 ```

 One potential solution to this lab involves Python's built-in function `sorted()`, which will sort list items as well as characters in a string.
-However, for the sake of practice, please avoid using `sorted()` at first and try to follow steps 1-3 exactly as they're listed
+However, please use the **list method** for sorting the lists in this lab instead.

 # Extra Challenge 1